My Process for Building Your Website

 Other Website Needs, Before You Get Started

-Before I can start to build your website, you’ll also need to procure two other items for your website.
+Before I can start to build your website, you’ll also need to procure two other items for your project.
 These are separate from the design of the website itself.

 A Domain Name

-A Domain name is the website address of your website.
-For example, the domain name of this website is www.ThoughtsandDesigns.com.
+A Domain name is the website address.
+For example, the domain name of this site is www.ThoughtsandDesigns.com.

 A Domain Name costs about $15 per year, although the price varies based on the name and where you’re buying it from.